Duplicial algebras and Lagrange inversion: Operads and combinatorial Hopf algebras

 The other cross-associativity relation is not satisfied, since already $(1\circ 1)\bullet 1=113\not= 112=1\circ (1\bullet 1)$.

-Thus, $(\CQSym,\prec,\succ)$ is duplicial.
-It is free on the generator $x=\P^1$, since all non decreasing parking functions can be obtained by iterating $\bullet$ and $\circ$ on $1$.
-Indeed, $\pi\in\NDPF$ is either non-connected, that is, of the form $\pi=\pi'\bullet \pi''$ with nontrivial factor, or connected, in which case is can be written $\pi=1\pi'=1\circ\pi'$ for some other $\pi'$.
+Actually, $\CQSym$ is free on the generator $x=\P^1$, since all non decreasing parking functions can be obtained by iterating $\bullet$ and $\circ$ on $1$.
+Indeed, $\pi\in\NDPF$ is either non-connected, that is, of the form $\pi=\pi'\bullet \pi''$ with nontrivial factor, or connected, which means that $\pi_i<i$ for all $i>1$, so that it can be written $\pi=1\pi'=1\circ\pi'$ for some other $\pi'$.
 Since nondecreasing parking functions of length $n$ are in bijection with binary trees on $n$ nodes, we see that $\CQSym$ is indeed free.